Wildlife tourism has been a major concern for the World Tourism Organization traditionally.

 Kinshasa, Democratic Republic of Congo 4 April 2018

-On the occasion of the Regional Seminar on Tourism Development and Biodiversity Protection (3-6 April), the delegates also participated in a training workshop on communications and media relations under the topic of communicating the link between wildlife and sustainable tourism.
+On the occasion of the Regional Seminar on Tourism Development and Biodiversity Protection (3-6 April 2018) and the Chimelong Tourism Development Forum (17 October 2019), the delegates also participated in a training workshop on communications and media relations under the topic of communicating the link between wildlife and sustainable tourism.
 Public officers from the invited countries analyzed the potential of wildlife in the promotion of their destinations and revised the strategic communications methodologies and practices that can facilitate their work.